alexanderharms/Simago/docs/source/example.rst

     data_file: "./data/sex.csv"

-    conditionals: null # null if no conditionals
+    conditions: null # null if no conditions

 Every property needs to have a unique property name; in this case the obvious choice has been made.
 As a data type there currently are three possible options: